 - Apply for housing.
 If you plan to live on campus, in Georgetown’s residence halls, you need to apply for housing.
-You can view housing rates and apply directly through the On-Campus Housing Office.
+You can view housing rates and apply directly through the Summer Housing Office.

 - Purchase a meal plan.
 We offer flexible and convenient meal plan options for dining on campus.
 You can purchase a meal plan through Dining Services.

 - If you applied for an immigration document through Georgetown, you will be required to attend a mandatory Immigration Document Review and Compliance Session for all visiting summer international students.
 We will contact you via email with the date, time, and location of this event no later than one week prior to the start of your class.